input-output-hk/cardano-rt-view/doc/getting-started/building-rt-view-from-sources.md

 ### Build RTView release package

-Also, you can build complete release package for your platform, which is similar to archive available in the [stable releases](https://github.com/input-output-hk/cardano-rt-view/releases).
-To do it, please use following commands:
+You can also build a complete release package for your platform.
+It is similar to the archive available in the [stable releases](https://github.com/input-output-hk/cardano-rt-view/releases).
+To do it, please use the following commands:

 1. `nix-build release.nix -A cardano-rt-view-linux-release` - for Linux;
 2. `nix-build release.nix -A cardano-rt-view-darwin-release` - for macOS.

-After that, you will see a link `result` in the repository directory, this link points to the package.
-For example, on Linux you will see something like this:
+After that, you will see a link `result` in the repository directory.
+This link points to the package.
+For example, on Linux, you will see something like this:

 ```
 result -> /nix/store/fa0c47r743ra9nslpl86zp4pjpz8sygs-cardano-rt-view-*-linux-x86_64